I’m still building the sentences and placing the props, but it’s almost time to pull up the curtain!

 In 2019, I’ll complete two distinct projects that share similar “worlding,” as both explore women’s experiences in the late 1800s and early 1900s.
 The first project is my dissertation: Self-Expression and Health: Mind-Body Medicine in the Era of the New Woman (see below for a sneak peak).
 This one has been a long-time in the making, and the questions I’ve pursued have taken me to over 50 archives across the United States and India.
 I’ve loved every minute of the whole winding journey, one that has had its share of dead-ends and vistas alike.

 The second project builds on the many years of research I have done for the National Park Service on the Cone and Lindau families.
-I am co-curating an exhibit for the Blowing Rock Art and History Museum that features pieces of modern art collected by Moses Cone’s marvelously fascinating sisters, Dr. Claribel and Etta Cone.
+I am co-curating an exhibit for the Blowing Rock Art and History Museum that features a selection of modern art collected by Moses Cone’s marvelously fascinating sisters, Dr. Claribel and Etta Cone.
+“Modern Visions, Modern Art: The Cone Sisters in North Carolina” opens August 2 and runs through November 30, 2019.
+You can read more about it here.

 I’ll add more details about both projects in the near future, so stay tuned!